Banff's Jazz Workshop Is a Party and Vijay Iyer Is the Ultimate Host

 Surrounded by such phenomenal musicians, both on the faculty and participant sides, it’s clear that Iyer has selected the ultimate invitation list.

 “I just try to receive and channel the brilliance around me, and try to learn from it, and try to be a good host.”

 In fact, when asked, that’s how Iyer chooses to describe himself.
-At his most recent New Year’s party, a friend was trying to describe Iyer as he introduced him to a guest.
+At a recent New Year’s party, a friend was trying to describe Iyer as he introduced him to a guest.

 “He kept fumbling because he didn’t really know how to encapsulate me, so he asked me to describe myself.
 They were among the first guests to arrive to the party, so I said, ‘If you stay here for the next few hours, you will know who I am, because you’ll meet everybody in my life.’
 And that’s basically what happened.
 On her way out, she gave me a big hug.”

 In the seven years since he became the artistic director of the workshop, Iyer has had alums approach him time and time again, asking if they can reapply to the program and return to Banff Centre under his guidance.